kKapalka/travelling-salesman-java/readme.md

 * 14.12.2021
   * Solver can now be started and stopped at will
+  * Transferred the logic for displaying generation data inside the controller itself, instead of inside solvers.
+This way data can be used for the purpose of display.
+  * Upon finishing the calculations, travel path costs of the top 50 unique specimen of last generation are displayed in console.
+If needed, their whole inner data can me access, including the gene and the calculated travel path.

 * 13.12.2021
   * Moved the data about joining point to CityNetworkSingleton since it is a constant